jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 ### Binary variable tricks {#sec:binVarTricks}

 Finding solutions with general integer values is great.
 But in my opinion the real power in integer programming comes from using binary variables to encode new kinds of logic that you can't replicate in a linear program.
 In this section, we will explore some of these binary variable tricks.
-We'll consider +@eq:wyndorIp, our new integer version of the Wyndor glass problem, as a prototype for our examples.
+We'll consider +@eq:wyndorIp, our new integer version of the Wyndor glass problem, as a jumping-off point for our examples.

 <h4>Either/or constraints</h4>